PART I TECHNOLOGY BASICS

 19. Can nanotechnology meet society’s grand challenges?

-- The book is written by an author who has direct, hands-on experience of working in a large nanotechnology-based company, in academia as a professor and chair of nanotechnology, and as the co-owner and director of a nanotechnology-based start-up
+- Written by an author who has direct, hands-on experience working in a large nanotechnology-based company, in academia as a professor and chair of nanotechnology, and as the co-owner and director of a nanotechnology-based start-up

-- The book is comprehensive in its scope, covering all conceivable aspects in an integrated fashion, are not wasting space on trivial details that, if not already known to the reader, can be readily found out from generic sources
+- Presents comprehensive coverage in an integrated fashion, not wasting space on trivial details that, if not already known to the reader, can be readily found in generic sources

-- Each chapter has been thoroughly revised to make sure that it is technically up-to-date, reflecting advances in the field; particular areas that have been expanded are nanotechnology for health, and the safety of nano products and processes
+- Includes areas that have been expanded into nanotechnology, such as health, and the safety of nano products and processes

-Engineers, Scientists and Entrpreneurs involved in the commercialization of nanotechnology across sectors including drug development, semiconductors / electronics, automotive / aerospace, energy
+Engineers, Scientists and Entrepreneurs involved in the commercialization of nanotechnology across sectors including drug development, semiconductors / electronics, automotive / aerospace, energy

 - No. of pages: